lektorium-tutor/lekt/docs/plugins/v0/api.rst

 With the above declaration, you can store plugin-specific templates in the ``templates/myplugin`` folder next to the ``plugin.py`` file.

-In Lekt, templates are `Jinja2 <https://jinja.palletsprojects.com/en/2.11.x/>`__-formatted files that will be rendered in the Lekt environment (the ``$(tutor config printroot)/env`` folder) when running ``tutor config save``.
+In Lekt, templates are `Jinja2 <https://jinja.palletsprojects.com/en/2.11.x/>`__-formatted files that will be rendered in the Lekt environment (the ``$(lekt config printroot)/env`` folder) when running ``lekt config save``.
 The environment files are overwritten every time the environment is saved.
 Plugin developers can create templates that make use of the built-in `Jinja2 API <https://jinja.palletsprojects.com/en/2.11.x/api/>`__.
 In addition, a couple of additional filters are added by Lekt:

 * ``common_domain``: Return the longest common name between two domain names.
 Example: ``{{ "studio.demo.myopenedx.com"|common_domain("lms.demo.myopenedx.com") }}`` is equal to "demo.myopenedx.com".
 * ``encrypt``: Encrypt an arbitrary string.
 The encryption process is compatible with `htpasswd <https://httpd.apache.org/docs/2.4/programs/htpasswd.html>`__ verification.